la-b-ib/DuskProbe/README.md

 -  **SIEM Integration:** Forward logs to SIEMs with JSON formatting.
 -  **Periodic Scans (Daemon Mode):** Automatically rescan targets at regular intervals.
 -  **Fuzzing Engine:** Injects payloads into URL parameters using custom wordlists.
--  **Single File Core:** Packs over 2K lines of code into a single executable for portability.

 ---